 National Glazed Spiral Ham Day

 The glazed spiral ham is a savory dish that people enjoy on Easter, Christmas, and many other special occasions throughout the year.
-Now, it has its own holiday-a holiday known as National Glazed Spiral Ham Day.
-This is a day that’s observed annually on April 15th and encourages everyone to run out there and get themselves a glazed spiral ham.
+Now, it has its own holiday—a holiday known as National Glazed Spiral Ham Day.
+This day is observed annually on April 15th and encourages everyone to go out and get themselves a glazed spiral ham.

 And why shouldn’t you?
 This ham has been around since the 1950s and has become a central part of many American holiday celebrations.
-Just make sure that while you’re celebrating this holiday you also make sure to pick up some delicious sides.
-Something like roasted or mashed potatoes, gravy, sweet potatoes, and green bean casserole.
+Just make sure that while you’re celebrating this holiday, you also pick up some delicious sides, such as roasted or mashed potatoes, gravy, sweet potatoes, and green bean casserole.

-Before we start with the history of the glazed spiral ham, let us briefly mention that the process of making a ham from a leg cut is something that humans have been doing for a long time.
+Before we delve into the history of the glazed spiral ham, let us briefly mention that the process of making a ham from a leg cut is something that humans have been doing for a long time.
 And when we say a long time, we mean thousands upon thousands of years.
-In fact, Cato the Elder wrote in his De Agri Cultura book about the “salting of the hams” as far back as 160 B.C.
+In fact, Cato the Elder wrote about the “salting of the hams” in his De Agri Cultura book as far back as 160 B.C.
 So, hams have been around for a while.

 Observing National Glazed Spiral Ham Day